-44% of businesses focus on customer acquisition, while only 18% focus on customer retention, states a new report by Invesp.
+44% of businesses focus on customer acquisition, while only 18% focus on customer retention programs, states a new report by Invesp.
 Although, expanding one’s consumer base is important, cultivating customer loyalty should not be overlooked.
-After all, 65% of a business’ profits comes from existing customers, and as much as 80% of that comes from the top 20% of consumers that are loyal to that business, says the Pareto Principle.
+After all, 65% of a business’s profits come from existing customers, and as much as 80% of that comes from the top 20% of consumers that are loyal to that business, says the Pareto Principle.
 Even 82% of the companies agree that retention is more lucrative than acquisition.

 Meanwhile, the sheer number of rewards programs has allowed shoppers to simply expect rewards for loyalty.
 The current challenge for brands and retailers is to distinguish their loyalty programs from that of their competitors while also promoting customer retention.